jmtritch/jmtritch.github.io/modeling/us_state_education_multi/index.md

 What is interesting to see is that holding all other factors constant, as ENROLL increases, the AVG_SCORE decreases.
 This appears to be mostly offset by the TEACHERS predictor however.

-## Elastic Net Regression - Combining L1 and L2 Regularization
+## Elastic Net Regression - Balancing L1 and L2 Regularization

-Elastic Net Regression balances between Lasso and Ridge regression by combining both.
+Elastic Net Regression balances between Lasso and Ridge regression by setting an $\alpha$ value to weigh between both.
 It minimizes the sum of squared errors of the model subject to the sum of the absolute value of the sum of the squares of the coefficients being less than a threshold value, $\lambda$.

 Given $j=1,..,p$ predictors and $i=1,...,n$ data points: